20+ Free Power of Attorney Templates for Legal Use

 Having a Power of Attorney in place is crucial for several reasons:

-4. Avoiding Court Intervention: Without a POA, a court may need to appoint a guardian or conservator to make decisions on your behalf, which can be costly and may not align with your preferences.
+4. Avoiding Court Intervention: Without a POA, a court may appoint someone to make decisions for you.

-In summary, a Power of Attorney is a valuable tool that provides peace of mind, ensuring that your affairs are managed according to your wishes, even if you are unable to communicate them yourself.
+A Power of Attorney gives you peace of mind by ensuring your affairs are handled according to your wishes, even if you’re unable to communicate them.

 01. General Power of Attorney